osrf/gazebo_tutorials/ros_urdf/tutorial.md

   </material>
 ~~~

-Unfortunately, this method of specifying link colors does not work in Gazebo as it adopts OGRE's material scripts for coloring and texturing links.
-Instead, a Gazebo material tag must be specified for each link, such as:
+Unfortunately, this method of specifying link colors does not work in Gazebo-classic as it adopts OGRE's material scripts for coloring and texturing links.
+Instead, a Gazebo-classic material tag must be specified for each link, such as:

 ~~~
   <gazebo reference="link1">